ClusterHQ/flocker/docs/gettingstarted/installation.rst

    yum install -y flocker-node

 Installing ``flocker-node`` will have automatically installed Docker, but the ``docker`` service may not have been enabled or started.
-To enable and run Docker:
+To enable and run Docker, run the following commands in a root console:

 .. code-block:: sh

    systemctl start docker
    systemctl enable docker

-Flocker requires a zfs pool named ``flocker``.
+Flocker requires a ZFS pool named ``flocker``.
-The following commands will create a zfs pool backed by a file.
+The following commands will create a ZFS pool backed by a file.
+Paste them into a root console:

 .. code-block:: sh